hipstersmoothie/hipstersmoothie.com/pages/garden/devtools.fm.md

 # devtools.fm

 A podcast about developer tools and the people who make them.
-Cohosted with [Justin Bennet](https://twitter.com/Zephraph) With a unique position of knowing and lot of people making developer tools (mostly Justin) we though an interview podcast would produce a lot of interesting content.
+Co-hosted with [Justin Bennett](https://twitter.com/Zephraph) With a unique position of knowing and lot of people making developer tools (mostly Justin) we though an interview podcast would produce a lot of interesting content.

 ## Important Links